AaronLee89/Python/README.md

 # Python

-this is my file about Python study.
+This is my study about Python.

+1. Two sum.